 Welp.
 My boast balloon burst as soon as I got the text message at work asking if I’d left him a template for the Thank You cards he was writing following his grad party.
 A template.
 Followed by his query, “How do I address an envelope?”
 Good God.
 Off to college he goes?

 To quote a very agitated tween, I just can’t even.

 Bringing up the adolescence rear in our household, my youngest, too, turned his sophomore year into an impressive array of academic and athletic accolades.
 Really, he’s the Mayor.
 So adored.
 So praised.
-But yet astounding that he hasn’t yet choked on the ridiculously short leash we have him on due to all the stupid choices he keeps making.
+But it is astounding that he hasn’t yet choked on the ridiculously short leash we have him on due to all the stupid choices he keeps making.
 He seems to keep forgetting he is our fourth child and we have seen this movie.
 And we know how it ends.
 Lather, rinse, repeat.

-To quote another very agitated tween, I’m shaking my head.
+To quote another very agitated tween, SMH.

 Like … my oldest, off in his first apartment (yay!), carrying a full-time job AND full-time school course load (hooray!), excitedly bragging about booking flights for his first “grown-up vacation” (wow!) … which he planned … on the very weekend of his sister’s college graduation.
 Are you kidding me?